JunaidKhan-dev/videovue/README.md

-# videovue This project use Google Youtube API with query and other parameters and shows 6 result for each query by user, its a live search but to make it smooth i use Vue transition and setTimeOut.
-I used use multiple components and pass data via props and emit events.
-I also use bootstrap 4 and FontAwesome for css styling.
-I Use visual Studio and intregreted git and github.
-At the end i publish it on Firebase hosting.
-This Project Use Vue with CLI@3 webpack and babel default setting and EsLint.

 I also deploy app with Https protocol which provide better security.

+VideoVue is the Google Api Vue App using serach and other parameters for the API.
+I also limited the result to 6 only for demo purposes.
+It is a live search provided by the user input, i also use Vue transition and setTimeout for better UX.
+In this Project multiple components, and transfer data between child and parent plus sublings as well using passing props and Emitting events.
+I also use Bootstrap 4 and Fontawesome for css styling.
+I use Visual Studio and intregrted Git and GitHub for version control.
+At the end i publish it on Firebase Hosting.
+This Project use Vue CLI@3 with Webpack and Babel.